 Microsoft Excel provides us with numerous system features to perform operations in the blink of an eye!
 There are a lot of Excel functions that are used to build up formulas to perform any task in an Excel sheet.
 Sometimes you may have performed an action or entered a formula on your worksheet but mistakenly you have undone the action.
-If you want to recover the task, you don’t need to re-apply them because Excel allows you to redo an action you have undone.
+If you want to recover the task, you don’t need to re-apply it because Excel allows you to redo an action you have undone.
 In this article, I will show you how to redo an action in an Excel sheet.

 In this section, you will find 2 easy and quick ways to redo an action in an Excel sheet.
 So, let’s check them now!

 Let’s say, we have got a dataset of grade percentages of different subjects of a student.
 Our aim is to calculate the average grade percentage of that student.

 In order to show the process of performing a redo to an action, proceed with the following steps.